zhandos717/doc/en/appearance/menu.md

 <a name="divider"></a>
 ## Divider

-Menu items can be visually separated with `MenuDivider`.
+Menu items can be visually separated using `MenuDivider`.

 ```php
 /**